igorss77/distribution_pack_example/distribution_pack/README.md

-# distributionpack - package
+# Distribution-pack

 The package was build to calculate binomial and gaussian distributions.
 This is an exercise for udacity data scientist nanodegree.

 # Files

-Binomialdistribution.py - Binomial distribution class for calculating and visualizing a Binomial distribution.
+`Binomialdistribution.py` - Binomial distribution class for calculating and visualizing a Binomial distribution.
-Gaussiandistribution.py - Gaussian distribution class for calculating and visualizing a Gaussian distribution.
+`Gaussiandistribution.py` - Gaussian distribution class for calculating and visualizing a Gaussian distribution.
-Generaldistribution.py -  Generic distribution class for calculating and visualizing a probability distribution.
+`Generaldistribution.py` -  Generic distribution class for calculating and visualizing a probability distribution.

 # Installation

-pip install intro-distributions
+`pip install distribution-pack`

 # Requirements